-PATENT CORN FLOUR.
-The Lancet states :- "This is superior to anything of the kind known."
-The most wholesome part of the best Indian Corn, pre-The most wholesome part of the best indian Corn, pre-pared by a process Patented for the Three Kingdoms and France, and wherever it becomes known obtains great favour for Puddings, Custards, Blancmange; all the uses of the finest arrow root, and especially suited to the delicaoy of Children and Invalids.

-BROWN and Porson, Manufacturers to Her Majesty the Queen --Paisley, Manchester, Dublin, and London.
+The Lancet states :--- "This is superior to anything of the kind known."
+The most wholesome part of the best Indian Corn, pro-pared by a process Futented for the Three Kingdoms and France, and wherever it becomes known obtains great favour for Puddings, Custards, Blancmange; all the uses of the finest arrow rout, and especially suited to the deli-cacy of Children and Invalids.
+BROWN and Folson, Manufacturers to Her Majesty the Queen --Paisley, Manchester, Dublin, and London.

-Vhen you ask for Glenfield VV PATEN'T STARCH, see that you get it, as inferior kinds are often substituted.
-Sold by all Chandlers, Grocers, &co. &c.
+When you ask for Glenfield W PATEN'T STARCH, see that you get it, as inferior kinds are otten substituted.
+Sold by all Chandlers, Grocers, &c. &c.
 WOTHERSPOON and Co., Glasgow and London.

 Drize Medal Liquid Hair Dye.
 L Only one application.
-Instantaneous, Indefible, Harmless, and Scentless.
-In cases, jost free, 3s.
-3d. and 6s., direct from E. F. LANGDALE'S Laboratory, 72, hatten for the start of the s Hatton Garden, London, E. C.
+Instantaneous, Indelible, Harmless, and Scentless.
+In cases, 10st free, 38, 3d. and 6s., direct from E. F. LANGDALE'S Laboratory, 72, Hatton Garden, London, E. C.

-" Mr. Langdale's preparations are, to our mind, the most extraordinary productions of Modern Chemistry."-Illustrated London News.
-July 16, 1851.
+" Mr. Langdale's preparations are, to our mind, the most extraordinary productions of Modern Chemistry."
+Illustrated London News, July 16, 1851.

-A long and interesting report on the products of E. F. Langdalo's Laboratory, by a Special Scientific Commission, from the Editor of the Lancet, will be found in that journal of Saturday, January 10th, 1857.
-A copy will be forwarded for two stumps.
+A long and interesting report on the products of E. F. Langdale's Laboratory, by a Special Scientific Commission, from the Editor of the Lancet, will be found in that journal of Saturday, January 10th, 1857.
+A copy will be forwarded for two stamps.